 Recommended: Identify gentray.exe related errors

-Important: Some malware camouflages itself as gentray.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as gentray.exe.
 Therefore, you should check the gentray.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.